magneticio/vamp-router/README.md

 # Vamp-router
----

 Vamp-router is inspired by [bamboo](https://github.com/QubitProducts/bamboo) and [consul-haproxy](https://github.com/hashicorp/consul-haproxy).
 It is not a straight fork or clone of either of these, but parts are borrowed.

-*Note to HAproxy-rest users:* There are some breaking API changes.
-Most for the better, sticking more closely to REST conventions.

 Vamp-router's features are:

 -   Update the config through REST or through Zookeeper
--   Set complex routes
+-   Set complex routes & filters for canary releasing and A/B-testing
--   Adjust server weight
 -   Get statistics on frontends, backends and servers
 -   Stream statistics over SSE or Kafka
--   Set ACL's with short codes *(experimental)*
+-   Set ACL's with short codes
 -   Set HTTP & TCP Spike limiting *(experimental)*

 *Important:* : Currently, Vamp-router does NOT check validity of the HAproxy command, ACLs and configs submitted to it.
 Submitting a config where a frontend references a non-existing backend will be accepted by the REST api but crash HAproxy.